py5coding/py5book/integrations/trimesh.md

 slideshow:
   slide_type: ''
 ---
+import numpy as np

+import trimesh
+from trimesh.path import Path2D, Path3D
+from trimesh.path.entities import Line from trimesh.primitives import Box, Capsule, Cylinder, Sphere

 import py5_tools
 import py5

-import trimesh
-from trimesh.path import Path2D, Path3D
-from trimesh.primitives import Box, Capsule, Cylinder, Sphere
 ```

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-For our first example, we will use a 3D model file downloaded from [TurboSquid](https://www.turbosquid.com/).
+For our first example, we will use a 3D model file in [glTF format](https://en.wikipedia.org/wiki/GlTF) downloaded from [TurboSquid](https://www.turbosquid.com/).
 Our example is a
 [strawberry](https://www.turbosquid.com/3d-models/3d-strawberry-1962030) created by the artist [minimoku](https://www.turbosquid.com/Search/Artists/minimoku).

+This model format can contain embedded texture images.
+Trimesh stores this texture information in a [TextureVisuals](https://trimesh.org/trimesh.visual.texture.html#trimesh.visual.texture.TextureVisuals) object.
+The [](/reference/sketch_convert_shape) will detect this and create a `Py5Shape` object with the texture.

 Loading a complex 3D model in Trimesh may be slow.
 Don't load a model from within a Sketch unless absolutely necessary.
 If you need to do this, load it once in `setup()`.